 6. Inserting Prebuilt Content

-With templates, you create courses using our carefully researched content as the base.
+With real content course and lesson templates, placeholder content course templates, and partner content you create courses using carefully researched content as the base.
 Then you can customize them, adding your own original content.

 7. Sending a Copy to Another Author

 If you want to send an entire, independent copy of a course to another author, a company template for example, it’s easy to do.